-The mornings are getting brighter sooner, the evenings are staying lighter later, and we’re here with another time-saving Pandle update.
+The mornings are getting brighter, the evenings are staying lighter, and we’re here with another time-saving Pandle update.
 This time around, we’re here to confirm that Balance Checks are now available for File Imports too.
 Bravo!

 Balance checks for File Imports